-$ENPV = FNPV + \Sigma PV(EXT_i)$
+$$ENPV = FNPV + \sum PV(EXT_i)$$

 Stakeholder analysis allows an analyst to compare development projects based on their impact on poverty alleviation.
 While poverty alleviation is a benefit of most infrastructure projects, it becomes impossible to rank infrastructure projects based on their implications for poverty alleviation without any merits of comparison.